CKCS 852 - Designing Accessible Word Documents

 You should have foundational knowledge and skills in designing and remediating Word documents for accessibility before enrolling.
 If you can answer ‘yes’ to all of the following questions, then you may be ready to enroll:

-- Do you understand the relationship between WCAG principles and accessibility in Microsoft Word documents?
+• Do you understand the relationship between WCAG principles and accessibility in Word documents?

-- Do you understand how images are made accessible in Microsoft Word documents?
+• Do you understand how images are made accessible in Word documents?

-- Do you understand how to structure Microsoft Word documents to be accessible (e.g. headings, lists, and tables)?
+• Do you understand how to structure Word documents to be accessible (e.g. headings, lists, and tables)?

-- Are you familiar with strategies for Microsoft Word document readability and legibility, including reading level, contrast levels, and font use?
+• Are you familiar with strategies for Word document readability and legibility, including reading level, contrast levels, and font use?

 What do I need to do for the assessment?

-For the assessment, you will be finding and remediating accessibility issues in a Microsoft Word document.
-Once you complete the assessment, you will receive personalized feedback and a mastery score from the expert assessor.
+For the assessment, you will be finding and remediating accessibility issues in a Word document.
+Once you complete the assessment, you will receive your result from an expert assessor.

 What are the technological requirements for the assessment?